mmosoriov/navigating_USF/README.md

-# **🤘 BullsPath: The Intelligent Companion for New Students**
+# **🤘 BullsPath: The AI Companion for New Students**

-> *"I'm a transfer student.
-I don't know where 'CMC' is.
-I just want a quiet place to study near a coffee shop."*

 ## **💡 The Freshman Problem**

 For **Freshmen and Transfer Students**, stepping onto the massive USF campus for the first time is overwhelming.
-Official maps are designed for people who already know the building codes (e.g., "ENC 1002") and exact locations.
+Official maps are designed for people who already know the building codes ("ENC 1002") and exact locations.

 New students don't think in coordinates; they think in **needs**:

 - *"Where can I find a microwave?"*
 - *"I need to print something before my 10 AM class."*
-- *"Where is the best place to take a nap?"*
+- *"Where is the closest place where I can get coffee"*

 There is currently no search engine at USF that bridges the gap between these vague, everyday questions and the physical campus layout.